mikestefanello/pagoda/README.md

 	g.POST("/", home.Post).Name = "home.post"
 ```

-Your route will not have all methods available on the `Controller` as well as access to the `Container`.
+Your route will now have all methods available on the `Controller` as well as access to the `Container`.
 It's not required to name the route methods to match the HTTP method.

 **It is highly recommended** that you name your routes.
 Most methods on the back and frontend leverage the route name and parameters in order to generate URLs.